doronbarasch/zumiez-qa-assignment/README.md

     Using a terminal, navigate to the directory for the git repository

-    For all tests enter into terminal: npx playwright test
+    To run all tests enter into terminal: npx playwright test

-    For specific test files enter into terminal: npx playwright test <filename>
+    To run specific test files enter into terminal: npx playwright test <filename>

-    For specific test by title enter into terminal: npx playwright test -g "Name of specific test", e.g. npx playwright test -g "Detail and Add to Cart w/ Options"
+    To run specific test by title enter into terminal: npx playwright test -g "Name of specific test", e.g. npx playwright test -g "Detail and Add to Cart w/ Options"

 The above commands will run the tests in headless mode.
 To run the tests in headed mode, add --headed to the end of any of the commands